sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## News
 - [ACM TechNews](http://technews.acm.org) : TechNews
-- [Stratechery](https://stratechery.com) : Stratechery by Ben Thompson
 - [AlternativeTo](https://alternativeto.net) : Crowdsourced software recommendations
 - [Ars Technica](https://arstechnica.com) : posts unique quality articles
 - [Better Dev Links](https://betterdev.link) : Weekly links to help you become a better developer
 - [DevOpsLinks](http://devopslinks.com) : An online community of thousands of developers and IT experts interested in DevOps
 - [GSMArena.com](http://www.gsmarena.com) : news related to the latest mobile phones and android.
+- [Hashnode](https://hashnode.com/) : Hashnode is a friendly and inclusive community for software developers
 - [Hacker News Digest](https://hndigest.com) : curated automatically, delivered as frequently as you want
 - [Hacker News](https://news.ycombinator.com) : news aggregator for programmers where civility is king, try a newsletter to get top news to your inbox:
 - [Hacker Newsletter](http://www.hackernewsletter.com) : curated by hand, delivered weekly